vmangelschots/MMBC/README.md

 MMBC is developed based on a real dual-battery setup.
 If you have a Marstek battery and are looking for more flexibility than the standard software this project might be for you.

-Feedback, feature requests en pull requests are welcome:
+Feedback, feature requests and pull requests are welcome:

 🔗 [https://github.com/vmangelschots/MMBC](https://github.com/vmangelschots/MMBC)